paplhjak/Facial-Age-Estimation-Benchmark-Databases/README.md

 ## Gender

 The attribute `gender` denotes the biological gender as defined by the source datasets: `'M'` stand for male; `'F'` stands for female; `'U'` means unknown gender.

+## License
+The code used to create the database JSONs is released under the MIT License.
+The annotations themselves adhere to the original licenses of the dataset creators.